 The term “accuracy” assumes you know the true measurement.
 DexaFit, like other wellness centers, uses a mask based monitoring system to read your true VO2 during a 10-20 minute hrs effort.

 The duration of the test is based on performance, you can opt out on your own.
 During an initial test this might be at a sub maximum effort.
-Personally, running at full 12.5% incline on a treadmill, while breathing into a mask that at least partially resists breathing in (or mentally makes you think that), was not normal.
-I pulled up on the test probably 20-30 seconds prior to complete exhaustion, but still was happy with the test.
+Personally, running at full 12.5% incline on a treadmill, while wearing a mask that at least partially resists breathing in was abnormal.
+In the same way that you can train for a hard 5k effort it is possible to train for a VO2 max test simply but being familiar with the format.

-The examiner agreed most people can perform better on a second test just from the mental aspect of knowing what to expect.
-Other situational cues, a coach cheering you on , a competitor on the treadmill next to you, good music, etc. all could have impact on the mental ability to push the test.
+On our tests the examiner agreed many people can perform better on a second test, a day or two later, just by knowing what to expect.
+Other situational cues, a coach cheering you on , a competitor on the treadmill next to you, good music, etc. all could have impact on the mental ability to push the test to the limit.
+For this reason it’s safe to assume that a single mask based VO2 max test is most likely to underestimate the true maximum.

-Regardless of the settings, the accuracy of the measurement of this test style is closer to actual.
-If you manage to get to exhaustion, the peak is likely to be your max.
+If you manage to get to exhaustion, the peak is likely to be your max and .
 Having done the test, where my heart rate peaked (178bpm) about 7-8 beats below what I’ve observed during workouts (185bpm), it appears the treadmill DexaFit measurement aligns well with an Apple Watch prediction.

-After a tough 13 minute effort on the treadmill the Dexafit test resulted in almost within a rounding error of Apple’s prediction.
+After a tough 13 minute effort on the treadmill the Dexafit test resulted in almost within a rounding error of Apple’s prediction from the same effort, suggesting that compared to a lab test the Apple Watch V02 max accuracy was spot on.
 Although there is not a 7% variability in day to day predictions from my the watch, there was no indication that either was fundamentally flawed as a measurement.

-Since the treadmill is a one time thing (given the cost), and my watch providing a nearly identical reading pretty much anytime I do a 30 minute run, the nod has to go to Apple for their VO2 max accuracy.
+Since the treadmill is a one time thing (given the cost which was around $100), and my watch providing a nearly identical reading pretty much anytime I do a 30 minute run, the nod has to go to Apple for their VO2 max accuracy.

 Because the treadmill test starts at a warmup and escalates to max effort, you can monitor these zones of lactate build up.
 This again is something that can be estimated by calculators, and you can set your watch to alert you at different zones, but this is a personalized measure and knowing your own body can help make the small differences that the calculators will not enable.